 - due diligence involving IP asset evaluation.

-Mr Eppenauer is a frequent author and speaker on a range of IP issues, with particular expertise in patent subject matter eligibility of computer-implemented inventions.
-He has been published on the IAM blog and had authored the most-read articles of both 2014 and 2015.
+Mr Eppenauer was counsel of record and co-authored the US Supreme Court amicus briefs filed on behalf of the Intellectual Property Owners Association in Cuozzo Speed Technologies v Lee (2016) and Alice Corp v CLS Bank (2014).
+He frequently authors and speaks on a range of IP issues, with particular expertise in patent subject-matter eligibility of computer-implemented inventions, and has been published on the IAM blog.
 He has also been published and quoted in Inside Counsel, Morning Consult, Law360, PatentlyO, Managing Intellectual Property and IP Watchdog.

 Register for more free content